Congoglanis sagitta

 Congoglanis sagitta is a species of catfish in the genus Congoglanis.
 It lives in the upper Congo River basin, specifically in tributaries of Lake Mweru, Luangwa River and Chambeshi River in Zambia.

+Length

 Its length reaches 13.6 cm.

+Etymology

+The fish's name is Latin for arrow, which refers to its slender, streamlined shape relative to that of its fellow genus fish.